dalong0514/readnotes/20210106计算原文/2021060Learning-React2Ed/2021060Learning-React0301.md

 Array.join is a built-in JavaScript array method that we can use to extract a delimited string from our array.
 The original array is still intact; join simply provides a different take on it.
 The details of how this string is produced are abstracted away from the programmer.

-If we wanted to create a function that creates a new array of the schools that begin with the letter「W,」we could use the Array.filter method:
+If we wanted to create a function that creates a new array of the schools that begin with the letter "W", we could use the Array.filter method:

 ```js
 const wSchools = schools.filter(school => school[0] === "W");